 Planning and programming transportation investments at the corridor level enables SPC, PennDOT and our planning partners to take a coordinated approach to identifying system deficiencies.
-For example, the TIP invests over \$162.6 million (24 projects) in identified regional Congestion Management Corridors.
-Similarly, the Interstate Maintenance and Spike Programs (Appendix 9) invest \$953.7 million in funding on the SPC Interstate Highway System from 2023-2026; a portion of which is dedicated for the continued implementation of a plan to completely modernize Interstate 70 in Washington and Westmoreland Counties.
+For example, the TIP invests over \$105.4 million (21 projects) in identified regional Congestion Management Corridors.
+Similarly, the Interstate Maintenance Program (Appendix 9) invests \$630.8 million in funding on the SPC Interstate Highway System from 2025-2028; a portion of which is dedicated for the continued implementation of a plan to modernize Interstate 70 in Washington and Westmoreland Counties.
 Improvements to Interstates 376 and 79 are also included in the program.
 Examples of projects that alleviate congestion and improve reliability include:

-- I-79/SR 910 Interchange Improvements (Allegheny County) - Frankstown Avenue Traffic Signal Upgrades (City of Pittsburgh) - SR 356 Park-n-Ride Expansion (Butler County) - SR 356 Corridor Improvements (Butler County) - US 119 Traffic Signal Upgrades (Fayette County) - SR 88 Traffic Signal Upgrades (Washington County) - US 30/Georges Station Road Intersection Improvements (Westmoreland County)
+- I-79/SR 910 Interchange Improvements (Allegheny County) - Frankstown Avenue Traffic Signal Upgrades (City of Pittsburgh) - Smart PGH (ATCMTD) Phase 3 (City of Pittsburgh - I-376 Corridor ITS (Beaver County) - SR 356 Park-n-Ride Expansion (Butler County) - SR 356 Corridor Improvements (Butler County) - Uniontown Corridor 116 Traffic Flow Improvements (Fayette County) - SR 88 Traffic Signal Upgrades (Washington County) - US 30/Georges Station Road Intersection Improvements (Westmoreland County)

 Investments in public transit and ridesharing also assist in relieving congestion of the region's roadway system.
-As illustrated in Appendix 8, the Public Transportation Program, regionwide, will purchase 373 buses and shared ride vehicles (\$137.1 million) for public transit service To further support the reliability and efficiency of these public transit investments, there are 141 roadway and bridge projects (\$868.3 million) located on current public transit routes.
+As illustrated in Appendix 8, the Public Transportation Program, regionwide, will purchase 221 buses and shared ride vehicles (\$257.1 million) for public transit service To further support the reliability and efficiency of these public transit investments, there are 139roadway and bridge projects (\$848 million) located on current public transit routes.

 Reducing congestion, along with improving air quality, are the main goals of the federal CMAQ program.
-The 12 new CMAQ funded projects (\$35.3 million) in the TIP are estimated to reduce vehicle trips by 1,186 trips per day and vehicle miles traveled (VMT) by 10,305 miles per day, primarily through expansion of the region's active transportation network, enhancements to public transit service and traffic signal system upgrades.
+The 8 new CMAQ funded projects (\$26.4 million) in the TIP are estimated to reduce vehicle trips per day and vehicle miles traveled (VMT), primarily through expansion of the region's active transportation network, enhancements to public transit service and traffic signal system upgrades.